elastic-rs/elastic/README.md

 [Issues](https://github.com/KodrAus/elasticsearch-rs/labels/rotor)

+_In Progress_

-Provides an asynchronous [rotor-http] implementation of the Elasticsearch REST API.
+Will provide an asynchronous [rotor-http] implementation of the Elasticsearch REST API.
 This client is an active work in progress, as is `rotor` itself so things will change a lot.
 The `rotor` client is more complex than the `hyper` one, providing connection pooling and long-lived requests.
-It's best suited to streaming scenarios, or where Elasticsearch connections will be used heavily.
+It'll be best suited to streaming scenarios, or where Elasticsearch connections will be used heavily.

 ### elastic_macros